mozilla/bedrock/docs/coding.rst

     ]

 The `L10nTemplateView` functionality is mostly in a template mixin called `LangFilesMixin` which you can use with other generic Django view classes if you need one other than `TemplateView`.
+The `L10nTemplateView` already ensures that only `GET` or `HEAD` requests will be served.

 Variation Views
 ~~~~~~~~~~~~~~~